If you’re looking for the top books that will help you solve your procrastination problem, this article is for you.

-Below are some additional recommendations for good books that explain how to stop procrastinating:
+Below are some additional recommendations for good books that explain the psychology of procrastination and how to stop procrastinating:

 - The Procrastination Equation: How to Stop Putting Things Off and Start Getting Stuff Done.
 This book, written by Piers Steel, a prominent procrastination researcher, uses an equation-based model to clearly explain why you procrastinate and what you can do in order to stop.